Gone with the Wind

 Charles Hamilton: That’s treacherous! – I refuse to listen to any renegade talk!
 Apologies aren’t enough, sir!

 Mr. Hamilton, who self deceptively believes gentlemanly things such as chivalry can defeat the likes of cannonballs and artillery shells doesn’t even make it to the battlefield to be properly obliterated by the reality of war.
-Instead, the Piscean who already resides in a fantasy world and symbolizes that which must be left in the past wastes away like a faded memory from the most common cause of death for the sign of the Cosmic Fish, pneumonia.
-We learn of the Pisces passing away with the shown contents of a letter informing Scarlett of her lost cause of a husband’s death.
+Instead, the Piscean who from the start of the film has resided in a fantasy world and symbolizes that which must be left in the past, wastes away like a faded memory by succumbing to the most common cause of death among those born beneath the sign of the Cosmic Fish, pneumonia.
+The audience learns of the Pisces passively passing away through the shown contents of a letter informing Scarlett of her lost cause of a husband’s untimely demise:

 It reads: “Though Captain Hamilton was not vouchsafed a hero’s death upon the field of glory, he was none the less a hero, dying of pneumonia following an attack of measles.”